Laboratory: Safety

 In many laboratories, hazards are present.
 Laboratory hazards might include poisons; infectious agents; flammable, explosive, or radioactive materials; moving machinery; extreme temperatures; lasers, strong magnetic fields or high voltage.
 Therefore, safety precautions are vitally important.
-Rules exist to minimize the individual's risk, and safety equipment is used to protect the lab users from injury or to assist in responding to an emergency.
+Rules exist to minimize the individual's risk, and safety equipment is used to protect lab users from injury or to assist in responding to an emergency.

 The Occupational Safety and Health Administration (OSHA) in the United States, recognizing the unique characteristics of the laboratory workplace, has tailored a standard for occupational exposure to hazardous chemicals in laboratories.
 This standard is often referred to as the "Laboratory Standard".
 Under this standard, a laboratory is required to produce a Chemical Hygiene Plan (CHP) which addresses the specific hazards found in its location, and its approach to them.

 In determining the proper Chemical Hygiene Plan for a particular business or laboratory, it is necessary to understand the requirements of the standard, evaluation of the current safety, health and environmental practices and assessment of the hazards.
-The CHP must be reviewed annually.
-Many schools and businesses employ safety, health, and environmental specialists, such as a Chemical Hygiene Officer (CHO) to develop, manage, and evaluate their CHP.
+Many schools and businesses employ safety, health, and environmental specialists, such as a Chemical Hygiene Officer to develop, manage, and evaluate their CHP.
 Additionally, third party review is also used to provide an objective "outside view" which provides a fresh look at areas and problems that may be taken for granted or overlooked due to habit.

 Inspections and audits like also be conducted on a regular basis to assess hazards due to chemical handling and storage, electrical equipment, biohazards, hazardous waste management, chemical waste, housekeeping and emergency preparedness, radiation safety, ventilation as well as respiratory testing and indoor air quality.
 An important element of such audits is the review of regulatory compliance and the training of individuals who have access to or work in the laboratory.
 Training is critical to the ongoing safe operation of the laboratory facility.
 Educators, staff and management must be engaged in working to reduce the likelihood of accidents, injuries and potential litigation.
-Efforts are made to ensure laboratory safety videos are both relevant and engaging.
+Efforts are often made to ensure laboratory safety videos are both relevant and engaging.

 Sustainability

 The effects of climate change are becoming more of a concern for organizations, and mitigation strategies are being sought by the research community.
 While many laboratories are used to perform research to find innovative solutions to this global challenge, sustainable working practices in the labs are also contributing factors towards a greener environment.
-Many labs are already trying to minimize their environmental impact by reducing energy consumption, recycling, and implementing waste sorting processes to ensure correct disposal.
+Many labs, such as those at the Massacusetts Institute of Technology and the University of Edinburgh, are already trying to minimize their environmental impact by reducing energy consumption, recycling, and implementing waste sorting processes to ensure correct disposal.

-Best practice

-Research labs featuring energy-intensive equipment, use up to three to five times more energy per square meter than office areas.